kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-03-22-facebook-earnings-report.md

 Revenue grew by 37% compared to last year which is good news, but the company's revenue is just one piece of Facebook's net income.
 Above is a summary of Facebook's P&L that shows that **net income growth was strong (+39%) and Facebook made $22.1bn of annual net income** in 2018.

 The problem is that although the bottom line result is excellent, **not everything looks so rosy when you look at operating income, which increased "only" by +23%.
-A massive increase in expenses (51%) diluted Facebook's operating income growth.** You can't see this dilution on the net income line, because the tax line decreased significantly compared to last year, when the new Tax Code negatively impacted it.
+A massive increase in expenses (51%) diluted Facebook's operating income growth.** You can't see this dilution on the net income line, because the tax line decreased significantly compared to last year when the new Tax Code negatively impacted it.

 ### Other key metrics for Facebook, Inc.